Brown Experiential Education: Rome

 BEE Rome students having a meal together at a long table

 Practice conversational Italian as you delve into Roman history and culture in this twelve day program.
-You’ll participate in two courses during your time in Rome: Beginner Italian and Making of an Eternal City, offered in affiliation with the Intercollegiate Center for Classical Studies (the Centro)
+You will participate in two courses during your time in Rome: Immersive Beginning Italian and Making of an Eternal City.

-From your home base in the quaint Monteverde Vecchio neighborhood in Italy’s capital, you will learn Italian organically as you order cappuccino and gelato and complete a scavenger hunt.
-Each day, you’ll visit a variety of historic sites—from the Colosseum to the Palatine Hill and Saint Peter’s Basilica—allowing you to analyze their connections to institutions and people and evaluate their importance in the formation of Rome’s distinctive identity.
+You will study and reside in Rome’s city center.
+From your home base on Via di San Sebastianello, next to Spanish Steps, you will learn Italian organically as you order cappuccino and gelato and complete a scavenger hunt.
+Each day, you will visit a variety of historic sites—from the Colosseum to Palatine’s Hill to the Villa Borghese—allowing you to analyze their connections to institutions and people and evaluate their importance in the formation of Rome’s distinctive identity.

 Program Snapshot